Japan’s recovery from tsunami disaster, by the numbers

 9.0 EARTHQUAKE

 The magnitude 9.0 earthquake was one of the strongest temblors on record.
-It struck off the coast at 2:46 p.m. and generated a towering tsunami that reached land within half an hour.
+It struck offshore at 2:46 p.m. and generated a towering tsunami that reached land within half an hour.
+A wave as high as 19 meters (62 feet) was recorded in the town of Miyako in Iwate prefecture.
+In Miyagi prefecture, the tsunami swept as far as 6 kilometers (3.6 miles) inland.
+The coastline where the tsunami had an impact stretches about 400 kilometers (240 miles).

 18,426 DEAD